-The Tienke Rubber Tree are an ideal houseplant if you want something that is tough but can grow to amazing heights within a few years!
-The rubber tree has some air purifying qualities, its large leaves allow it to draw in large amounts of contaminates, making it super effective at cleaning the air.
-The rubber plant also kills bacteria and mold spores that float through the air, as this is part of a rubber plant's defence against potential hazards.
+The Tineke Rubber Tree are an ideal houseplant if you want something that is tough but can grow to amazing heights within a few years!
+The Rubber Tree also has some air purifying qualities.
+Its large leaves allow it to draw in large amounts of contaminates, making it super effective at cleaning the air.
+The Rubber Plant also kills bacteria and mold spores that float through the air (as this is part of a Rubber Plant's defence against potential hazards).
 A win win situation if you ask us!

-The Ficus Benjamina Starlight is another fairly popular, low maintenance house plant that is a popular option for most people.
-According to NASA's Clean Air Study, the Starlight was effective at cleansing airborne formaldehyde, xylene and toluene.
+The Ficus Yellow Gem is another fairly popular, low maintenance house plant that is a popular option for most people.
+According to NASA's Clean Air Study, the Yellow Gem was effective at cleansing airborne formaldehyde, xylene and toluene.
 This plant is a low maintenance plant that needs good indirect light and only needs semi frequent watering.
 These plants also grow best in higher temperatures so they make an ideal plant for those hot and stuffy spots in your house.

 BECOME A PLANT PROFESSIONAL